Things To Book In Advance In Rome - Don't Miss Out!

 What to do if you can't get tickets to Vatican Christmas or Easter masses?

 • You could try for other papal masses around the holidays.
-You could try for mass on Christmas Day, or on at Easter on Holy Thursday, Friday, Saturday, or Monday.
+There are also papal masses on Christmas Day, and at, Easter on Holy Thursday, Friday, Saturday, or Monday.

 • On both Christmas Day and Easter Sunday, the Pope addresses the crowds in Saint Peter's Square after mass, at noon.
 This address is free and open to everyone.
 It's called Urbi et Orbi, and is a short speech, usually only in Italian, lasting about 15 minutes.

-• There are so many other churches in Rome where you can attend these special holiday masses, without, of course, seeing the Pope.
+• There are so many other churches in Rome where you can attend these special holiday masses, without, of course, seeing the pope.
 One such church is the Pantheon.
-Space will be limited so come early!
+If you decide to head to the Pantheon, come early as space will be limited!

 St Peter’s tomb - the Necropolis under St. Peter’s Basilica in Vatican City